kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 - (void)castProvider:(KCastProvider *)provider didDeviceGoOffline:(KCastDevice *)device {
 }
 ```

-* And will provide an array of `KCastDevice`.
+This provides an array of `KCastDevice`.

 ```
 _castProvider.devices;
 ```

-#### Connect to Device
+#### Connecting to Devices

-* When a device was selected to connect to a device by calling the following:
+1. When a device is selected, connect to the device by calling:

 ```
 [_castProvider connectToDevice:device];
 ```

-* When a connection is established, the `KCastProviderDelegate` will call the following method:
+2. When a connection is established, the `KCastProviderDelegate` will call the following method:

 ```
 - (void)didConnectToDevice:(KCastProvider *)provider {
 }
 ```

-#### Cast the Media
+#### Casting Media

-To cast, set the `castProvider` property under `KPViewController` with `KCastProvider` as the object you created.
+To cast, set the `castProvider` property under `KPViewController` with `KCastProvider` as the object you created:

 ```
 _player.castProvider = _castProvider;
 ```

-#### Disconnect from Device
+#### Disconnecting from a Device

-To disconnect from a device use the following:
+To disconnect from a device, use one of the following methods:

 ```
 - (void)disconnect {